 Ahfachkee School recognizes that genuine feelings of affection may exist between students.
 However, being overly affectionate in school is not in good taste and will not be allowed.
 There is a difference between casual demonstrations of affection and contact of a sexual nature, which is inappropriate.
-Students should refrain from inappropriate, intimate behaviors on campus or at school-related events & activities.
+Students should avoid inappropriate, intimate behaviors on campus or at schoolrelated events & activities.

-Lewd and/or inappropriate Public Displays of Affection such as kissing, touching, etc. will not be tolerated and will result in a parent/guardian meeting and possible suspension if inappropriate behavior continues after being warned.
-The expression of feelings of affection toward others is personal between two individuals and not of others surrounding them.
+Lewd and/or inappropriate Public Displays of Affection, such as kissing, touching, etc., will not be tolerated and result in a parent/guardian meeting and possible suspension if inappropriate behavior continues after being warned.
+Expressing affection toward others is personal between two individuals and not for others surrounding them.